-1.8 Anti-Frost protection temperature setting:
+1.8.
+Anti-Frost protection temperature setting:

 The Anti-Frost Protection Temperature setting [AFST TEMP] controls the integrated Anti-frost feature.
-The default setting is 34°F, and is adjustable up to 50°F. The temperature of the primary coil is constantly monitored.
-If the coil temperature drops below the Anti-Frost Protection Temperature setting the Anti-frost feature will be enabled, the fan will continue run at the called for speed, but all HVAC outputs will be disabled.
+Th default setting is 34°F, and is adjustable up to 50°F. The temperature of the primary coil is constantly monitored.
+If the coil temperature drops below the Anti-Frost Protection Temperature setting the Anti-frost feature will be enabled, the fan will continue run at the called for speed, but all HVAC output will be disabled.
 The feature will be disabled once the primary coil temperature rises 10°F above this setting.
+For units that have firmware 1.6 or greater (see section on "how to check firmware level") The HVAC outputs will remain off once the primary coil reaches 20° above setpoint AND a 2 minute time delay has expired.
+This will prevent short cycling of the outdoor unit.
+The time delay and degrees above setpoint are field adjustable.
+Please refer to the menu tree in this manual.